vruss14/vruss14/README.md

 ## About Me

-- 🔭 I’m currently working on refactoring previous projects and learning React.
+- 🔭 I’m currently working on refactoring previous projects and building new MERN stack web applications.
-- 👯 I’m looking to collaborate on open-source, JavaScript-based projects.
+- 👯 I’m looking to collaborate on open-source projects that utilize the MERN stack.
-- 💬 Ask me about HTML, CSS, and vanilla JavaScript related questions.
+- 💬 Ask me about debugging code and using JavaScript.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Before becoming a web developer, I worked professionally as an editor and proofreader.
+- ⚡ Fun fact: I love going on bike rides, photography, doing yoga, and playing the guitar!

 ## Contact